Tuesday, April 7, 2009

 Flags Similar to the Australian Flag

-flags with similar appearance to the Australian National Flag, reflecting either a common British colonial history or previous association with Austrlaia.
+Several nations and territories have flags with similar appearance to the Australian National Flag, reflecting either a common British colonial history or previous association with Austrlaia.
 Most notable is the New Zealand National Flag, a Blue Ensign with a Southern Cross of four red stars.

 State and Territory Flags

-Official State Flag consisting of a Blue Ensign defaced with the badge or heraldic device of the state concerned; the heraldic devices are those represented in the Commonwealth Arms.
+Each of the six states of Australia has its own Official State Flag consisting of a Blue Ensign defaced with the badge or heraldic device of the state concerned; the heraldic devices are those represented in the Commonwealth Arms.

-flags of the Australian territories and of more individual nature and are not based on the Blue Ensign.
+The flags of the Australian territories and of more individual nature and are not based on the Blue Ensign.

 Other "Australian" Flags